Conscious Existence and the Fate of the Universe

 We also now know beyond a doubt that the Earth was not formed 4000 years ago, but at least 4 billion and that long before 4000 years ago there were people wandering this planet thinking very similar thoughts.
 The San Bushmen whose culture and genetic heritage goes back 150,000 years, have very similar creation myths and stories of a creator deity and afterlife, as we have noted, so there is nothing exclusive about the Biblical account.

 Moreover the evidence that life has evolved and that evolution is the foundation of complex life is now staring us in the face in ways no fully rational intelligent being can validly pretend to deny.
 Not only is there copious geological evidence and evidence from the phenotypic distribution of existing life forms, but the genetic evidence is incontrovertible.
 Since the Human Genome and related projects on other species, we now know exactly how humans are related genetically to Neanderthals and to Chimps and we know that all life bears the genetic fingerprints of the evolutionary process, not a de novo creation, so the picture is as clear as a bell.
 To claim evolution is just an unproven theory and that the creation story is true becomes premeditated deceit.
+Evolution is a cosmological process of the universe coming to a consummation of its awareness, beauty and complexity and as such it is sacred and the most sacred process we can come to witness as conscious beings.
+It is thus our duty to protect the sanctity and continuity of life throughout the generations of conscious existence.

-But the real core of the fallacy is that the universe is not in any way a moral cosmology.
+But the real core of the religious fallacy is that the universe is not in any way a moral cosmology.
 Morality is an emergent evolutionary property of human and animal societies, in which individuals forsake individual advantages within their society to enable the society to become stronger and more dominant over its competitors – inhibiting intra-social strife to promote inter-social competition.
 Thou shalt not kill, for example, clearly did not apply to the people of Hazor or Jericho whom God said to commit genocide upon.

 A fundamental feature of evolution is that it fills up the available niches.
 Thus some organisms evolve to be plants while others evolve to be animals that eat plants but may also fertilize their dispersal.
 The animals diversify into herbivores, carnivores and others, and the carnivores are predators that eat the herbivores, but also serve to avoid the herbivores eating all the plants, and everyone dying out.
 Likewise some bacteria, viruses and protists become parasites, causing epidemic and other diseases.
 But neither parasites nor predators are a manifestation of moral evil.
 They are an integral part of the relationship.